xcatliu/react-ie8/examples/README.md

 # React IE8 examples

-A series of examples which are using `react-ie8` to make app work in IE8.
+A series of examples which works in IE8.

 ## Getting start